Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | You instinctively know a number of negative mutations equal to twice your Abomination rank.

     | **Ambitions**
-    | The Apitekt drive to further yourself manifests within you.
+    | Primal Apitekt impulsivity begins to manifest within you.
 Discuss with your GM your most selfish motivations in a single key word.
-When overtly resisting these motivations, you must perform an Insight check (known furthermore as an "Ambitions check", the successes required generally higher if the task is not dangerous) or else be overcome with a frenzied desire to pursue the act to its completion.
+When overtly resisting these motivations, you must perform an Insight check (known furthermore as an "Ambitions check", the successes required generally higher if the task is not risky) or else be overcome with a frenzied desire to pursue the act to its completion.
 This Urge acts as a Berserk-adjacent effect, during which every action you take must be in the pursuit of your ambitions.
-Every 3 rounds thereafter, you may make another Ambitions check with the same difficulty, snapping out of the Urge if passed.
+Every second round thereafter, you may make another Ambitions check with the same difficulty, snapping out of the Urge if passed.
 Skills based on restraint may potentially apply to Ambitions checks.
     | Ambitions are heavily personalized.
 A warrior craving *slaughter* might kill a helpless opponent they would have otherwise mercied; a thief presented with *riches* may fill their pockets at an inopportune time; a wizard yearning for *knowledge* could lose themselves in a library for hours.
+Key words gained from mutations may stack, but generally increase the difficulty of their Ambitions checks in doing so.

   .. tab-item:: Rank 2